secretstartups/handbook/support/license-and-renewals/workflows/self-managed/trials.html.md

 We are allowed to issue trial licenses because they:

 - Have no grace period
-- Don't affect historical data tracking
+- Do not affect historical data tracking
-- Aren't tied to any subscriptions for revenue purposes
+- Are not tied to any subscriptions for revenue purposes

-### How to create a new trial license

-Users should initiate a request on their own by clicking on the following link:  https://about.gitlab.com/free-trial/?hosted=self-managed

 ### How to extend an expired or soon to expire license

+**Note:** Unlike [SaaS](/handbook/support/license-and-renewals/workflows/saas/trials_and_plan_change.html#extending-trials), a Self-managed extension does **not** require a pre-existing Trial license.
+Instead, start with the current almost-expired license, or most-recent expired license.

-1. Before taking any action to create the trial license, get confirmation from the customer that they understand and accept the [constraints](https://about.gitlab.com/free-trial/#what-is-included-in-my-free-trial-what-is-excluded) that accompany a trial.
+1. Before taking any action to create the trial license, get confirmation from the customer (or GitLab Sales contact) that they understand and accept the [constraints](https://about.gitlab.com/free-trial/#what-is-included-in-my-free-trial-what-is-excluded) that accompany a trial.
 Use the `Support::L&R::Trial Subscription - Exclusions Sign Off` macro in Zendesk for this purpose.
 Be sure to assign the ticket to